rafa3lmonteiro/shellscripts/README.md

-# Linux
+# Shell scripts

-Linux and Unix projects and jobs
+Linux and Unix projects

 - Shell script codes
-- Linux and unix configuration files
+- Linux and unix configuration files and others things more

 License